vipervf1/azure-mobile-services-bridge/README.md

 azure-mobile-services-bridge
 ================

-See the [component page](http://polymerlabs.github.io/seed-element) for more information.
+See the [component page](https://github.com/vipervf1/azure-mobile-services-bridge) for more information.

-## Getting Started

-We've put together a [guide to seed-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.